Search

 Sports Activity Scoring

-Deep Learning methods can be used for sports activity scoring to assess athletes’ action quality (Deep Features for Sports Activity Scoring).
-For example, automatic sports activity scoring can be used in diving, figure skating, or vaulting (ScoringNet is a 3D CNN network application for sports activity scoring).
+Deep Learning methods can assess athletes’ action quality (Deep Features for Sports Activity Scoring).
+For example, automatic sports activity scoring for diving, figure skating, or vaulting.
+ScoringNet is a 3D model CNN network application for sports activity scoring.

-For example, a diving scoring application works by assessing the quality score of a diving performance of an athlete: It matters whether the athlete’s feet are together and their toes are pointed straight throughout the whole diving process.
+For example, a diving scoring application works by assessing the quality score of a diving performance of an athlete.
+It analyzes the position of the athlete’s feet to determine:

-Deep and machine learning technology has been used to create computer vision applications in dozens of ways and for industries of all types.
+Organizations use deep and machine learning technology to create countless computer vision algorithms and applications across industry lines.
 Read our industry guides to find more industry-specific applications and get computer vision ideas from real-world case studies.

 At viso.ai, we power Viso Suite, the most complete end-to-end computer vision platform.
 Industry leaders, Fortune 100, and governmental organizations develop and deploy their computer vision applications with software infrastructure from viso.ai.

-Viso Suite provides no-code and low-code tools to rapidly build, deploy, and scale enterprise-grade computer vision applications.
+Viso Suite provides full-scale features to rapidly build, deploy, and scale enterprise-grade computer vision applications.
 Viso helps to overcome integration hassles, privacy, security, and scalability challenges – without writing code from scratch.

 We provide all the computer vision services and AI vision experience you’ll need.
-Get in touch with our team of AI experts and schedule a demo to see the key features.
+Get a demo of Viso Suite by AI experts and schedule a demo to see the key features.